 Abstract

-This study aims to analyze and evaluate the vote shares of presidential candidates in the second round of Iran’s 1403(2024) presidential election, focusing on the impact of their ethnic-oriented positions in the provinces of Ardabil, East Azerbaijan, West Azerbaijan, and Kurdistan.
-The central question explores how the representation of ethnic identity in the rhetoric of Masoud Pezeshkian and Saeed Jalili influenced their vote shares in these regions.
-A quantitative content analysis method was employed, examining speeches, statements, and ethnic-related positions published in the national newspapers Etemad and Resalat, as well as their reflections in local provincial newspapers.
-The findings reveal a significant correlation between candidates’ ethnic affiliations and their vote shares.
-However, the mere use of ethnic slogans was not sufficient to influence voting outcomes; rather, the candidates’ ethnic belonging played a more decisive role.
-In the second round of the 1403 presidential election, Pezeshkian and Jalili emerged as the leading contenders.
-Ultimately, Pezeshkian secured a decisive victory, largely due to his ethnic affiliation combined with ethnic-oriented messaging, particularly in the Turkic- and Kurdish-speaking provinces of the north and northwest.
+The aim of the present study is to analyze and evaluate the candidates’ vote shares in the second round of the 2024 presidential election on the basis of their ethnic positions in the provinces of Ardabil, East Azerbaijan, West Azerbaijan, and Kurdistan.
+The research seeks to answer the following question: What impact did the representation of ethnic identity in the positions of Masoud Pezeshkian and Saeed Jalili have on their vote shares in these provinces?
+To address this question, a quantitative content analysis was conducted.
+The units of analysis consisted of the candidates’ speeches, statements, and ethnic positions as reported in Etemad and Resalat newspapers, as well as in local provincial media.
+The findings indicate a significant relationship between the candidates’ vote shares and their ethnic affiliation.
+However, regarding the link between ethnic slogans and electoral outcomes, the evidence shows that slogans alone do not meaningfully influence vote share.
+Rather, it is the combination of ethnic slogans with authentic ethnic affiliation and rootedness that exerts a substantial impact.
+In the second round of the 2024 presidential election, the two leading candidates—Pezeshkian and Jalili—competed closely, yet Pezeshkian ultimately secured a decisive victory in the northern and northwestern Turkic- and Kurdish-speaking provinces due to his ethnic affiliation in addition to his use of ethnic references.

 Keywords